10-year old boy sells his toys to raise money for uncle’s funeral

+MULDROW, Okla.
+(KFSM) -- One little boy was seen standing out in the heat selling his own toys for a good cause.

-MULDROW, Okla. — For three straight days, 10-year-old Daniel Crase has been standing outside of a Quick Way gas station selling his toys to help pay for his uncle's funeral.
+For the past three days, 10-year-old Daniel Crase has been standing outside of a Quick Way gas station selling his toys to help pay for his uncle's funeral.

 He says he won't stop until he raises enough money.